African Things To Do

 • Check official travel advice

-Conditions can change fast—verify before planning
+Conditions can change fast—verify before you plan

 • Use reputable local partners